Ord1naryMan/customisation/README.md

 # bashrc

-.bashrc if for root
+.bashrc is for root

 bash.bashrc is for user

-Adwaita
-Gedit
-Nautilus
-Custom theme
+my theming

+compilecpp - just g++ compiler.
+Just for convinience))